BossGamer-09/Scanning-Tool/README_EXE.md

 ### 1. Install Ollama
 Download and install from **https://ollama.com/**

 Run the installer and leave Ollama running in the system tray.
-You do not need to do anything else — the scanner will download the AI model automatically on first launch.
+You do not need to do anything else — the scanner downloads the AI model automatically on first launch.

 ### 2. Run BlightVeilScanner.exe
 Double-click the exe.
 A console window will open showing startup progress: